Note:

 Click on the picture to see a big picture and description of the body jewelry you are interested in.

-Long barbell (industrial barbell) with balloon balls, 14 ga
+Titanium straight barbell with acrylic jeweled balls, 14 ga

 $10.99